Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Marrek didn’t slow down until they reached the tent, and it was only then he unceremoniously dumped her off and clutched at his chest, desperate for breath.

-"Fuckin’...Humans...yer all...fuckin’...heavier…’n’you...look…" A human from the US Army was on them immediately, clad in full protective gear and armed with a menacing spray nozzle.
+"Fuckin’...Humans... yer all... fuckin’...heavier…’n’you... look…" A human from the US Army was on them immediately, clad in full protective gear and armed with a menacing spray nozzle.
 "Heavier’n…my…runnin’ vest…"

 Ordinarily, Gabby might have taken offense at being called heavy.
 Right now, she had more important things on her mind.
 "Are you okay?" she asked, as they were briskly doused.